VIN-y/MissChanger/STL_Config_Instructions/v1.2 - Alpha/README.md

 At this stage, you should have:

-- The Nudge probe assembled, tested, and installed
+- The calibration probe assembled, tested, and installed

 - T0 z-offset calibrated

 This section will guide you through the calibration of the machine specific variable `trigger_to_bottom_z`, which will allow you to automate the z-offset of the tool-heads that are not T0.

 *Note: This should be your go to variable to adjust whenever you ran into z-offset issue.*